 Lucy and Ricky Ricardo

-These two pups certainly have no “‘splaining” to do, because their dog costume says it all!
-If you have a dog who always seems to be getting into some wild shenanigans, or even a serial snooper– this may just be the perfect outfit.
-While @thegoldensrule went all out on their costume, this could be replicated with a couple of outfit pieces that represent the iconic I Love Lucy pair.
+These two pups certainly have no “‘splaining” to do because their dog costume says it all!
+If you have a dog who always seems to be getting into some wild shenanigans or even a serial snooper– this may just be the perfect outfit.
+While @thegoldensrule went all out on their costume, this could be replicated with a couple of outfit pieces representing the iconic I Love Lucy pair.
 A curly red wig, navy blue polka dot shirt/dress, faux pearls, or a red/blue polka-dot bow would all pay homage to the fiery-haired Lucy Ricardo.
 A black suit (or if you’re willing to put your dog in a tuxedo, who are we to stop you?), bow-tie, white button-down, or straw fedora or boater hat would pay tribute to her crooning Cuban partner-in-crime, Ricky Ricardo.
 Bonus points if you can somehow incorporate the Conga drum.

 This adorable outfit is definitely “good enough for me.”
 A blue hoodie with foam eyeballs attached makes this ensemble one that the whole family will love, especially the little ones!
 Can’t find a hoodie?
 A blue tee-shirt or sweater will work just as well, just make a separate headpiece for the eyes.
 A cookie squeaky toy or even a plush cookie completes the outfit.
 So cute we could just eat him up!
 Okay, maybe we just want the cookies.

 Sushi?
-Yes please!
+Yes, please!
 Your dog will be ROLLING through the neighborhood in style with this delectable outfit.
-This costume can potentially be pulled together from things you have around the house, so you can customize it as your favorite kind!
+This costume can potentially be pulled together from things you have around the house so you can customize it as your favorite kind!
 A towel or blanket could be used as the “rice” and add pops of color to be different kinds of vegetables and fish, all tied together with a black strap.

-Other Halloween costumes for dogs:
+Other Halloween Costumes for Dogs: